apache/allura/pyforge/docs/platform_tour.rst

 - Forum: Forum, Thread, Post, Attachment
 - Wiki: Page, Comment, Attachment
-- Tracker: Issue, Comment, Attachment
+- Tracker: Ticket, Comment, Attachment
 - SCM: Repository, Commit, Patch

 In order to implement your own artifact, you should override at least a few of